 The location of the breaker panel or box needs to be carefully planned due to strict regulations on their placement.
-Our team at Hoffman Electrical can help you determine the right location for your breaker panel.
+Our team at Hoffman Electrical & A/C can help you determine the right location for your breaker panel.

 The Guidelines for Breaker Panel Installation

 So, now on to what these requirements actually are, and how they pertain to/are important to you.

 - The working space or area around the breaker panel must be completely free of other installations.
 This is to ensure safe access and no interruptions of service or interference.
 Working space must be 6′ 6” high and 3 feet square away from the wall, with 30” width.
 By following this guideline, we can ensure that when the panel needs service, the area is safe, secure, and unobstructed.